- Home

 As a result, smoking cigarettes – which narrow blood vessels and restrict blood flow – is strongly linked with an increased risk of nerve damage, and therefore neuropathy – leading to a range of potential symptoms like numbness and tingling.

 With that said, quitting smoking can be one of the most beneficial steps you can take for your nervous system health.
-If you’d like some support, you can find information about stop smoking services on the NHS website.
+If you’d like support, you might find our article, 7 tips for quitting smoking, helpful.

 Final thoughts…

-For further reading, head over to the general health section of our website.
+For further reading, head over to our general health section.
 Here, you’ll find information on everything from digestive health to skin conditions and important health checks.

 What steps do you take to look after your nervous system?
 Do you have any more tips that you’d like to share?
 We’d be interested to hear from you in the comments below.